axololly/chess-documentation/Documentation/src/index.md

 If there are any issues, feature requests, or contributions, feel free to list them in the issues tab of this repository [here](https://github.com/axololly/chess-documentation/issues/new).

-Thank you for reading! :heart: :tada:
+Thank you for reading! ❤️🎉